Daniel Sickles: Gettysburg

 During the height of the Confederate attack, Sickles was wounded by a cannonball that mangled his right leg.
 He was carried by a detail of soldiers to the shade of the Trostle farmhouse, where a saddle strap was applied as a tourniquet.
 He ordered his aide, Major Harry Tremain, "Tell General Birney he must take command."
 As Sickles was carried by stretcher to the III Corps hospital on the Taneytown Road, he attempted to raise his soldiers' spirits by grinning and puffing on a cigar along the way.
 His leg was amputated that afternoon.
 He insisted on being transported to Washington, D.C., which he reached on July 4, 1863.
 He brought some of the first news of the great Union victory, and started a public relations campaign to defend his behavior in the conflict.
 On the afternoon of July 5, President Lincoln and his son, Tad, visited General Sickles, as he was recovering in Washington.

 Sickles had recent knowledge of a new directive from the Army Surgeon General to collect and forward "specimens of morbid anatomy ... together with projectiles and foreign bodies removed" to the newly founded Army Medical Museum in Washington, D.C.
 He preserved the bones from his leg and donated them to the museum in a small coffin-shaped box, along with a visiting card marked, "With the compliments of Major General D.E.S."
+Upon his first visit to the limb, Sickles allegedly berated the museum for not preserving his foot as well.
 For several years thereafter, he reportedly visited the limb on the anniversary of the amputation.
 The museum, now known as the National Museum of Health and Medicine, still displays this artifact.
-(Other Civil War-era specimens of note on display include the hip of General Henry Barnum.)

 Sickles ran a vicious campaign against General Meade's character after Gettysburg.
 Sickles felt that Meade had wronged him and that he deserved credit for winning the battle.
 In anonymous newspaper articles and in testimony before a congressional committee, Sickles falsely maintained that Meade had secretly planned to retreat from Gettysburg on the first day.
 He also claimed to have occupied Little Round Top on July 2.
 While his movement away from Cemetery Ridge may have violated orders, Sickles always asserted that it was the correct move because it disrupted the Confederate attack, redirecting its thrust, and effectively shielding the Union's real objectives, Cemetery Ridge and Cemetery Hill.
 Sickles's redeployment took Confederate commanders by surprise, and historians have argued about its ramifications ever since.